Mavrigiannakis/Csharp/README.md

-# Projects that were developed during my studies as homework/practice
+# Projects that were developed during my studies as homework/practice using c# and .NET